splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

 The AWS integration imports metrics from a list of supported AWS services in all built-in AWS namespaces.
 To limit the amount of AWS data that the integration imports, specify a subset of built-in namespaces from which you need data.
 For each namespace, you can then filter the data based on AWS tags or metric names or both.

-Refer to the section :ref:`aws-integrations` to see the list of AWS services from which the AWS integration imports data.

 You can also limit the amount of AWS data that the integration imports by changing the rate at which Infrastructure Monitoring polls AWS CloudWatch.

 .. note:: You must be an administrator of your AWS account to choose namespaces and set filters.